cactorium/linear-sensors/capacitive-fw/README.md

 Any SWD-capable OpenOCD-compatible programmer should work.
 You'll need the `arm-none-eabi-gcc` toolchain to build the project, although I'll probably add the final binaries to this repository at some point.

+## How it works (TLDR)
+Basically the position is approximately linear with respect to the detected phase of the signal, so the MCU needs to clean up the signal and find its phase to find its position.

 ## Internals
 Most of the processing is done in the main loop, with interrupts providing the timing for the ADC conversion and square waves.
 The system tick interrupt provides the timing for the entire system; it starts ADC conversions and toggles GPIO for the square waves.